Concordium/concordium.github.io/source/shared/net/desktop-wallet/accounts-desktop.rst

 In addition, you can see the following information about the selected account on the **Balance** tab:

+-  The **Account Total** shows the total number of CCDs on the account, which includes the CCDs that are available and any staked CCDs or shielded CCDs.
+It also includes CCDs that are scheduled to be released to your account on a future date.

--  The **Balance Total** shows the total number of CCD on the account, which includes the CCD that is available and any staked CCD or shielded CCD.
-It also includes CCD that is scheduled to be released to your account on a future date.
+-  The **Balance Total** shows the total number of CCD on the account, which includes the CCD that is available and any staked CCD or CCDs that are scheduled to be released to your account on a future date.
+It does *not* include shielded CCDs.

 -  The **At disposal** amount is the amount you can use for transactions, which excludes staked CCD and CCD in a release schedule.